Royal Park, Melbourne: Modern history

-In 1861 Melbourne Zoo was allocated 0.2 km2.
-Further excisions followed for roads, Upfield railway line (1884), Melbourne Zoo horse tramline (1890), Royal Park psychiatric facility (1907), West Coburg electric tramline (1925), University High School (1929), Camp Pell (1942), Royal Melbourne Hospital (1944), Royal Children's Hospital (1957, and returned to parkland in 2013), Royal Dental Hospital (1963), Melbourne Sports Centre – Parkville (2001), and a relocated Royal Children's Hospital (2007).
+Further excisions occurred including for Camp Pell (1942), the Royal Melbourne Hospital (1944), the Royal Children's Hospital (1957, and returned to parkland in 2013), the Royal Dental Hospital (1963), Melbourne Sports Centre – Parkville (2001), and a relocated Royal Children's Hospital (2007).

-In 1860 the Burke and Wills expedition set out from Royal Park to cross Australia from south to north.
-They perished on the return journey.
-A cairn now marks the departure point of their expedition in Royal Park.

-The park was used for military encampments during World War One and Two, with Camp Pell being used by United States forces during the Second World War.
+The park was used for military encampments during World War II, with Camp Pell being used by United States forces.
 After the war, the permanent buildings of Camp Pell were used for emergency housing accommodation until 1960.
 As of 2005, the one existing building from Camp Pell is used as an 'Urban Camp' to provide accommodation for rural school children and other groups when visiting Melbourne.